KaustubhPatange/XClipper/README.md

 - Clipboard syncing between devices, [learn more](https://github.com/KaustubhPatange/XClipper/wiki/Data-Synchronization).
 - Lot more... _but just leaving it here_.

-## Compilation Guide

-Since this project involves **license** system 📃 some of the source files has been ignored.
-[Read this guide](https://github.com/KaustubhPatange/XClipper/wiki/Compilation-guide) in order to compile 🗃 the project.

 ## Tutorials

 All of the individual documentation topics can be found in the repo's [wiki](https://github.com/KaustubhPatange/XClipper/wiki), following are some general topics you should take a look at!